MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/data-integration.md

 ### DMF/DIXF entities
-Dynamics 365 for Talent (Core HR), built primarily on the same platform as Dynamics 365 for Finance and Operations, provides a [Data Management Framework (DMF)](https://docs.microsoft.com/dynamics365/unified-operations/dev-itpro/data-entities/data-entities-data-packages?toc=/fin-and-ops/toc.json), sometimes also known as the Data Import Export Framework or
+Dynamics 365 for Talent (Core HR), built primarily on the same platform as Dynamics 365 Finance, provides a [Data Management Framework (DMF)](https://docs.microsoft.com/dynamics365/unified-operations/dev-itpro/data-entities/data-entities-data-packages?toc=/fin-and-ops/toc.json), sometimes also known as the Data Import Export Framework or
 DIXF, and a set of data entities that can be used for importing/exporting data into/from Talent.
 While Common Data Service entities are the preferred data integration